brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Returns*:

-- [#.#]{.pnum} If `r` represents a non-static data member that is a direct member of an anonymous union, then a reflection representing the innermost enclosing anonymous union.
+- [#.#]{.pnum} If `r` represents a non-static data member that is a direct member of an anonymous union, or an unnamed bit-field declared within the `$member-specification$` of such a union, then a reflection representing the innermost enclosing anonymous union.
 - [#.#]{.pnum} Otherwise, let `$E$` be the class, function, or namespace whose class scope, function parameter scope, or namespace scope is, respectively, the innermost such scope enclosing the first declaration of what is represented by `r`.
   - [#.#]{.pnum} If `$E$` is the function call operator of a closure type for a `$consteval-block-declaration$` ([dcl.pre]), then `parent_of(parent_of(^^$E$))`.
   - [#.#]{.pnum} Otherwise, `^^$E$`.